 A rigid editorial calendar — one that you can’t change easily — is only effective if nothing ever changes.
 Since you know that content marketing requires keeping your ears to the ground and adapting in real time, the last thing you want is an unresponsive calendar.

-Wrike overcomes this issue by giving you the ability to track and modify information on the fly.
+The Wrike content calendar overcomes this issue by giving you the ability to track and modify information on the fly.
 You can stay on top of all the content you have planned according to themes, topics, assignees, and more.

 Plus, Wrike’s online proofing software makes information sharing easy.
-Keep internal stakeholders up to date and invite their input with digital brief intake forms, and give the same option to external stakeholders with the visual markup tool.
+Its editorial format keeps internal stakeholders up to date and encourages their input via digital brief intake forms.
+External stakeholders can also be given the same option, thanks to Wrike’s handy visual markup tool.

 You can even use the editorial calendar template alongside the creative brief template to automate your entire project planning process from the outset and set yourself up for long-term success.